 Imagine you're Polish in the 1970s.
 Your country was devastated by World War II and has struggled under the communist regime ever since.
 Food shortages are epidemic.
 Lines stretch around the block to buy decent bread.
 Life is oppressive and seems hopeless.
 Then someone who speaks your language — someone you've admired your entire life, and one of the few people to successfully stand up to the regime — becomes one of the world's most influential leaders.
 A Pole (just like you) is the spiritual guide of a billion Catholics.
 He makes you believe that the impossible can happen.
 He says to you again and again: "Have no fear."
 And you begin to believe it — challenging your oppressors.
 It's not hard to see why many consider John Paul II to be the greatest Pole in history.

-Since his sainthood, the entire country has been ramping up celebrations.
-At the edge of Kraków, the new John Paul II Center is impressive.
-Consecrated in 2013, the church is big and dazzling, with art in the lower sanctuary highlighting the pope's ministry.
+Since his sainthood, the entire country has been eager to memorialize their hero.
+The impressive John Paul II Center, consecrated in 2013, sits at the edge of Kraków.
+The church is big and dazzling, with art in the lower sanctuary highlighting the pope's ministry.
 A museum displays his personal effects and gifts from around the world.

 In Wadowice, the John Paul II Family Home and Museum fills four floors of the tenement building where his family lived through his adolescence.
 Visitors can see the actual rooms where he grew up and a collection of his belongings.